-We suspect that when America is no more a superpower or she shifts her values to that of Liberals, hatred for Christians, and Israel will escalate up several notches.
+We suspect that when America is no more a superpower or she shifts her values to that of Progressives and Liberals, hatred for Israel and Christians will escalate up several notches.

-How would such hatred impact the careers/ businesses/ day-to-day living of believers in these countries?
+How will such hatred impact the careers/ businesses/ day-to-day living of believers in these countries?
 Across the world?

 Weigh the implications of the Social Credit System in China and how that is reshaping the values and culture of China Chinese.